immetoo/immetoo/README.md

 If the male hose works like a snake than love is fake.
 If the female knows her tree has fruits than love is fake.

 Partner selection must be done before a child is removed from the garden.
+After activation the human feelings, falls from the heart to the genitals.

 If I lived in the USA i would have sue options;
 - 7 years of Christian lower school who failed